dojo/docs/developer/design/loader.rst

 as if it had been built.

-The legacy loader also includes the functions dojo.platformRequire, dojo.loadInit, dojo.requireIf, and dojo.requireAfterIf; dojo.requireIf and dojo.requireAfterIf are identical--they reference the same
-function. dojo.loadInit is intended to sniff the environment and set some global variables that the condition in dojo.requireIf then references to decide whether or not to load a particular module.
+The legacy loader also includes the functions dojo.platformRequire, dojo.loadInit, dojo.requireIf, and dojo.requireAfterIf.
+This set of functions work together to conditionally dojo.require modules based on the runtime state of an application. dojo.platformRequire causes zero to many modules to be dojo.require'd based upon the current platform (browser, Rhino, and so on).  dojo.loadInit is intended to sniff the environment and set some global variables that the condition in dojo.requireIf then references to decide whether or not to load a particular module. dojo.requireIf and dojo.requireAfterIf are identical--they reference the same function.
 The canonical use case is dojox.gfx in v1.6-:

 .. code-block :: javascript